Choose the appropriate center mode

 Considerations for cross-device development

-When developing AR applications for cross-device compatibility, it's essential to consider the support for different center modes across devices.
+When developing cross-device AR applications, it's essential to consider the support for different center modes across devices.

-- Refer to available center modes to determine which center modes are supported by the target devices.
-If using third-party extensions, check the OriginType they employ.
+- Refer to Available center modes to determine which center modes are supported on the target devices.
+If using third-party extensions, check the OriginType they use.

-- When using Rokid devices, avoid UXR whenever possible.
-XRI ensures compatibility with most center modes.
+- When using Rokid devices, avoid UXR if possible.
+Using XRI ensures most center modes are available.

-- On headsets that do not support FirstTarget and SpecificTarget modes, note that features like Mega or image tracking will struggle to remain stationary relative to the Unity world coordinate system.
+- On headsets that do not support FirstTarget and SpecificTarget modes, note that content for features like Mega or image tracking may not remain stationary relative to Unity's world coordinate system.

-Content that can be correctly displayed in every center mode
+Content that displays correctly in every center mode

 Warning

-In Unity AR, any object that exists in the Unity world coordinate system and whose transform is not adjusted according to the session component may not be displayed correctly.
+In Unity AR, any object placed in Unity's world coordinate system without adjusting its transform based on session components may not display correctly.

-If some models are placed in the world coordinate system, their positions and orientations may not correspond to any object in the real world.
-The actual runtime effect may coincidentally work, or it may appear to float in the air or move around randomly.
+If models are placed in the world coordinate system, their positions and orientations may not correspond to any real-world objects.
+The actual runtime effect might coincidentally appear correct, or it might seem to float in the air or move erratically.

-To ensure content is correctly displayed in any center mode, the correct approach is:
+To ensure content displays correctly in any center mode, the correct approach is:

 - Always place the content to be displayed under the corresponding

-targetnode, or under theXR Originnode (if the content needs to follow the XR Origin's movement) - Or manually align the content's position and orientation with
+targetnode, or under theXR Originnode (if the content needs to follow XR Origin movements). - Alternatively, manually align the content's position and orientation with

 Note

-This does not guarantee that all content elements will work correctly, as some Unity features only work in the world coordinate system (e.g., the physics system).
-Choosing the appropriate center mode remains important.
+This does not guarantee all content elements will function correctly, as some Unity features (like the physics system) only work in the world coordinate system.
+Choosing an appropriate center mode remains important.